Public library services for Canadians with print disabilities

 Braille (Contracted), Electronic braille (Contracted), DAISY Audio (CD), DAISY Audio (Direct to Player), DAISY Audio (Zip), DAISY text (Direct to player), DAISY text (Zip), Word (Zip), ePub (Zip)

-Biography of persons with disabilities, Essays, Disabilities
+Biography of persons with disabilities, Family and relationships, Disabilities, Parenting

 Synthetic audio, Automated braille